Support Basis: Fast Attention Beyond Bounded Entries: INTRODUCTION

 The exact softmax attention computation enables models to emphasize the most influential parts of the input when generating outputs, rather than weighting all words uniformly.
 The attention weights, computed via a softmax function over the inputs, determine the relative importance assigned to each word.
 By selectively focusing on highly relevant inputs, attention layers allow models to handle longer sequences more effectively.

 However, a crucial drawback of softmax attention is its quadratic time complexity in the input length $n$.
-Given query, key, and value matrices $Q, K, V \in \R^{n \times d}$ and entrywise exponential function $\exp$, where $d \ll n$ is the hidden dimension, computing the $\paren{Q, K}$-softmax attention matrix $A = \exp\paren{QK^\top / d} \in \R^{n \times n}$ and the subsequent product $AV$ are both computationally expensive, requiring $O\paren{n^2 d}$ time.
+Given query, key, and value matrices $Q, K, V \in \R^{n \times d}$ and entrywise exponential function $\exp$, where $d \ll n$ is the hidden dimension, computing the $\paren{Q, K}$-softmax attention matrix $A = \exp\paren{QK^\top / d} \in \R^{n \times n}$ and the subsequent product $AV$ are both computationally expensive, requiring $O\paren{n^2 d}$ time\footnote{In the standard attention literature \citep{vsp+17}, $A := \exp\paren{QK^\top / \sqrt{d}}$.
+We use $\exp\paren{QK^\top / d}$ solely for the simplicity in our theoretical analysis.
+We use the standard definition $\exp\paren{QK^\top / \sqrt{d}}$ when running our experiments.}.
 This quadratic complexity makes it challenging for LLMs to process long input sequences efficiently.
 Since $A$ contains $n^2$ entries, it is impossible to improve the asymptotic time complexity when explicitly computing all entries of $A$.
-Thus, prior works on attention optimization that aim to improve quadratic complexity attempt to implicitly utilize $A$ \cite{as23,kmz24,bpc20,kkl20,zgd+20,kvpf20,kmz24,wlk+20,gswy23} to approximate it.

-Among these, \cite{as23} is the only work that provides a time-optimal algorithm—where the upper bound matches the lower bound—for approximating softmax attention without reducing it to a simpler problem.
+Thus, prior works on attention optimization that aim to improve quadratic complexity attempt to implicitly utilize $A$ \citep{as23,bpc20,kkl20,zgd+20,kvpf20,kmz24,wlk+20,gswy23} to approximate it.
+Among these, \cite{as23} is the only work that provides a time-optimal algorithm for approximating softmax attention without reducing it to a simpler problem.
 Nevertheless, their algorithm relies on strong assumptions, which makes it very difficult to implement in modern transformers.
-To address this issue, we design an efficient algorithm for approximating attention via a novel mathematical technique called support-basis decomposition, eliminating the strong assumptions in \cite{as23}.
-In addition, we combine the polynomial method with the sketching to theoretically justify the competitive performance of polynomial attention \cite{kmz24}, where the entrywise exponential is replaced with the entrywise polynomial $p(x) = x^\beta$ for $\beta \geq 2$.
+To address this issue, we design an efficient algorithm for approximating attention via a novel mathematical technique, support-basis decomposition, eliminating the strong assumptions in \cite{as23}.
+Additionally, we combine the polynomial method with sketching techniques to theoretically justify the competitive performance of polynomial attention \citep{kmz24}, where the entrywise exponential is replaced with an entrywise polynomial $p(x) = x^\beta$ for $\beta \geq 2$.